 The lenses available for full frame cameras are also better.
 Most manufacturers have better quality wide angle and tilt shift lenses.
 And these will perform better on a full frame camera.

 The 17-40mm f4L on an APS crop sensor camera body won’t be as wide.

 Manufacturers are putting out new full frame camera bodies all the time.
 Some current ones are the Canon 5D Mark IV and the Nikon D5.

 The circular polarizing filter is great for any landscape photographer.
 The same is true if you’re photographing architecture.

 This is a filter with some real creative potential.
 Let’s look at how you can use a cpl filter in architecture photography.

 - Reflections – Use this filter to increase or decrease the effect of a reflection in your photo.
 Do you want the glass on that skyscraper to show reflections of buildings from across the street?
 Then this is the filter you need.
 You can also minimise reflections with this filter.

 - The sky – When your photo includes the sky, use this filter to make it more interesting.
 Especially on cloudy days.
 Your clouds will pop out of the frame with this filter.

-- Colours – Polarizing filter are great for intensifying the colours in your photo.
+- Colors – Polarizing filter are great for intensifying the colors in your photo.
 All you have to do is twist the filter until you get the desired result.

 While there are other forms of external lighting you could use, strobes are often the best.
 This light source is compact, and easy to carry.